mitre/cti/USAGE.md

     | `x_mitre_version` | string | The version of the object in format `major.minor` where `major` and `minor` are integers.
 ATT&CK increments this version number when the object content is updated. |
     | `x_mitre_contributors` | string[] | People and organizations who have contributed to the object. |

 - New relationship types.
 Unlike custom object types and extended fields, custom relationship types are **not** prefixed with `x_mitre_`.
-You can find a full list of relationship types in the [relationships](#Relationships) section, which also mentions whether the type is a default STIX type.
+You can find a full list of relationship types in the [Relationships](#Relationships) section, which also mentions whether the type is a default STIX type.

 Please see also the STIX documentation on [customizing STIX](https://docs.oasis-open.org/cti/stix/v2.0/csprd01/part1-stix-core/stix-v2.0-csprd01-part1-stix-core.html#_Toc476227365).